PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/apache-jackrabbit/manipulating-nodes/index.markdown

 session.save();
 ```

 Notice how each addNode returns back the node that was added.
-Seems to reason that we could probably chain this whole statement.
-We could refactor this to:
+This means we can chain this whole statement into one statement such as:

 ``` java Adding Two Nodes Chain style
 root.addNode("nodeA").addNode("nodeB")